 How To Roast Asparagus In The Oven

 This section shows how to roast asparagus, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, see the recipe card below.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Trim.
 Remove the tough, woody ends of the asparagus.

 FYI: There are a couple of ways to trim asparagus.